afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/CustomizeHowto_en.md

 - Bluetooth Low Energy (BLE) using the [NimBLE stack](https://mynewt.apache.org/latest/network/).
 This is the default.
 If you are happy with this, ignore this section.

 - Bluetooth Low Energy using the ESP32-Arduino stack.
 Currently not used (except for a test unit), but available.
 This stack requires more flash memory compared to *NimBLE* (about 500 KB).
 If you have issues with *NimBLE*, this is a workaround.
+As of ESP-Arduino core version 2.0.14, this implementation does not work.

 - Universal Serial Bus (USB).